TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/2-Domain-Driven-Design.rst

 out if it is old and broken.
 Of course, the entry in the library database have to be deleted, so the book can no longer be found.

-With a repository, it behaves like a library.With a repository you can find objects of a certain type.
+With a repository, it behaves like a library.
+With a repository you can find objects of a certain type.
 If you send a query like findByTitle('Domain-Driven Design') to the BookRepository for example, you get all objects back where the title is "Domain-driven Design".
 If you now change a book-object (for example,